amiyabhatta/Namaste-React-chetannada/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 - `<TitleComponent/>` : This value represents a Component that is basically returning Some JSX value.
 In simple terms `TitleComponent` a function that is returning a JSX value.
 A component is written inside the `{<  />}` expression.
 - `<TitleComponent></TitleComponent>` :  `<TitleComponent />` and `<TitleComponent></TitleComponent>` are equivalent only when `< TitleComponent />` has no child components.
 The opening and closing tags are created to include the child components.

+## Q: `What is Functional Component In React`.
+A. It is a function which return a peice of JSX code

 ### Example
 ```
 <TitleComponent>